DonadeyRemi/Convertor-Base-to-Base/README.md

 It is a graphical interface application build in python there is all the differents versions of the project

-If you don't have python, you can use the directory .. with the ConvertisseurBB.exe as an exectable file.
+If you don't have python, you can use the directory "app convertisseur" with the ConvertisseurBB.exe as an exectable file.
 That work on every windows machine